 - 1. Measure the sides a and b of the opening of the horn antenna MW-16 - 2.
-Calculato the gain G of the antenna at the frequency of 10.7 GHz, using the formula.
-A value is obtained near the nominal one. - 3.
-Carry out the same calculation for the horn antenna MW-15.
+Calculator the gain G of the antenna at the frequency of 10.7 GHz, using the formula.
+A value is obtained near the nominal one: